 - 293. Sources of liquidity risk and relevant developments for IORPs include: - 294.
 Negative net cash flows.
 While IORPs have typically been cash flow positive, the nature of liquidity risk is changing as IORPs mature with many IORPs now experiencing negative net cash flows, particularly those that are closed to new entrants and/or benefit accrual.
 Another factor contributing to negative net cash flows is labour market risk whereby an adverse scenario would give rise to a higher probability of unemployment and/or lower wage growth, resulting in lower contribution inflows.
-Similarly, the risk of a DB IORP's sponsor guarantee failing poses additional liquidity risks, although sponsor guarantee failure risk can be viewed as a funding risk/adequacy risk for members and beneficiaries. - 295.
-Trend towards increasing allocations in illiquid assets.
-While IORPs have typically invested largely in liquid investments such as high-quality government and corporate bonds, the current low yield environment has prompted a transition to illiquid investments such as private equity, infrastructure projects and property investments as IORPs search for higher yields.
-A trend towards investment in low carbon and climate resilient infrastructure projects, which are typically less liquid investments as they rely on long term credit for financing, may also be likely in the future.
+Similarly, the risk of a DB IORP's sponsor guarantee failing poses additional liquidity risks, although sponsor guarantee failure risk can be viewed as a funding risk/adequacy risk for members and beneficiaries.

-8 At the end of the line, plan members and beneficiaries are assumed to pick up any residual risks.
+9 At the end of the line, plan members and beneficiaries are assumed to pick up any residual risks.
 In the event of a sponsor default this may only happen insofar as the liquidation value of the sponsor's assets is insufficient to cover its sponsor obligations to the IORP.

-- 296. The use of derivatives.
+- 295. Trend towards increasing allocations in illiquid assets.
+While IORPs have typically invested largely in liquid investments such as high-quality government and corporate bonds, the current low yield environment has prompted a transition to illiquid investments such as private equity, infrastructure projects and property investments as IORPs search for higher yields.
+A trend towards investment in low carbon and climate resilient infrastructure projects, which are typically less liquid investments as they rely on long term credit for financing, may also be likely in the future. - 296.
+The use of derivatives.
 In some Member States the use of derivatives by IORPs, while obligatorily limited to the extent that it contributes to a reduction in investment risks or facilitates efficient portfolio management, can be significant, for example in case of Liability Driven Investment-strategies.
 Such extensive use of derivatives typically presents IORPs with liquidity risk and requires proper management of this risk (e.g. by significant holdings in liquid investments and cash or cash collaterals). - 297.
 The use of derivatives to hedge interest rate, inflation and currency risks can leave an IORP exposed to higher liquidity risks due to margin calls/collateral needs.
-Central counterparties currently only permit variation margin to be posted in cash9 while non-centrally cleared derivative transactions with banks traditionally allow IORPs to post high-quality government bonds with appropriate haircuts as variation margin. - 298.
+Central counterparties currently only permit variation margin to be posted in cash10 while non-centrally cleared derivative transactions with banks traditionally allow IORPs to post high-quality government bonds with appropriate haircuts as variation margin. - 298.
 Benefit options and beneficiary behaviour.
 Another potential source of liquidity risk or cash flow unpredictability is benefit optionality, for example, early retirement options, deferred member transfer options and early access facilities for members in times of hardship in financial crises.

-- 299. Liquidity risk is not typically a major source of concern for IORPs or supervisors, especially when compared to other risk exposures of IORPs.
-Contributions precede cash outflows to members and beneficiaries, typically creating a stable source of cash in-flows for IORPs for a large proportion of the IORP's lifetime, and the potential for unforeseen liquidity requirements is limited given the predictability and stability of IORP liabilities IORPs can better plan their liquidity needs than insurers for example, due to cash requirements being mainly linked to the retirement of members, which is predicable to a large degree.
+299. Liquidity risk is not typically a major source of concern for IORPs or supervisors, especially when compared to other risk exposures of IORPs.
+Contributions precede cash outflows to members and beneficiaries, typically creating a stable source of cash in-flows for IORPs for a large proportion of the IORP's lifetime, and the potential for unforeseen liquidity requirements is limited given the predictability and stability of IORP liabilities - IORPs can better plan their liquidity needs than insurers for example, due to cash requirements being mainly linked to the retirement of members, which is predicable to a large degree.
 In summary, IORPs are long-term investors with generally low liquidity risks.
 IORPs that make extensive use of derivatives on the other hand can face material liquidity risk.
-In that case liquidity risk requires proper risk management. - 300.
-Consequently, a simple and pragmatic approach to assessing liquidity risk may be considered to be in proportion to the relatively low liquidity risk posed to IORPs in general.
-Some basic approaches to assessing liquidity risk are outlined below.
-Should liquidity risk at some point in the future be considered more significant for an IORP stress test, a more elaborate analysis may be required.
+In that case liquidity risk requires proper risk management.